Tests of the parametrizations of Fragmentation Functions using data on inclusive pion and kaon production in unpolarized $pp$ collisions from the STAR collaboration and at the NICA project: Introduction

 The STAR Collaboration has presented data for pions and kaons.
 In comparing with the data we make two simplifications in our formula for the spectra of the pions and the kaons.
 1) We use $s=\bar s$ for the strange quark PDFs.
 Note that this is not an assumption but follows from the strong limit $\vert s-\bar s\vert <0.025$ obtained in neutrino experiments \cite{Bourrely:2007if} and implies that the contribution from terms proportional to $s-\bar s$ will be within the experimental errors and thus negligible.
 2) We assume SU(2) isospin symmetry of the strong interactions.
 The theoretical framework for inclusive production of single hadrons in $pp$ collisions is presented in Section II, and the expressions for the difference cross sections and the conditions under which they have been derived are given in Section III.
 The comparison of our results to the STAR data is presented in Section IV.
 Here, we also compare the results obtained within NLO and LO approaches and study the scale dependence of the cross sections for the charged hadrons at LO and NLO where the scale $Q$ may vary from $p_T/2$ to $2p_T$.

 Unfortunately we cannot take advantage of the very simple expressions derived in Section III for the cross-section differences, because the experimental errors on these are too large.

 Based on the obtained results for the FFs, we calculate the expected $p_T$-spectra of the pions and kaons produced in $pp$ collisions at the kinematics of the planned NICA accelerator.
-Specific to NICA are the relatively low energies $\sqrt S\simeq 27 \,GeV$ and the very large solid angle $0.1\pi <\theta <0.9\pi$, almost the whole forward hemisphere in which the final hadrons will be detected.
-This is presented in Section V. We summarize the obtained results in a Conclusion.
+We compare the theoretical NLO pQCD predictions with the experimental BES STAR data on semi-inclusive pion and kaon production in the most peripheral Au+Au collisions, where nuclear effects can be neglected \cite{PHENIX:2001hpc,STAR:2003jwm}, at energies $\sqrt{S} = 11.5$ and 27~GeV, specific to NICA \cite{Kekelidze:2020hdy,Taranenko:2020vqn}, and show that at such low energy scales and the correspondingly low values of $p_T$, the contributions to the inclusive cross section for hadron production coming from various soft processes become essential.
+Therefore, the perturbative QCD approach should be here treated with caution.
+This is discussed in Section V. We summarize the obtained results in a Conclusion.